soundsfromsound/scd1-to-nicotine/README.md

 ## Finding your `.scd1` file

-SoulseekQT's data file is typically located at:
+SoulseekQt's data file is typically located at:

 - **Windows:** `%APPDATA%\SoulseekQt\`
 - **Linux:** `~/.SoulseekQt/`
 - **Mac:** `~/Library/Application Support/SoulseekQt/`

-The filename will be whatever you named it when you exported from SoulseekQT.
+The filename will be whatever you named it when you exported from SoulseekQt.

 ---